nykabhishek/nykabhishek-academic-kickstart/content/project/ravev/index.md

 <body>
     <h4> RAVEV - Clear line of sight </h4>
-    <p class="aligncenter"> This video shows the response by an autonomous vehicle when being followed by an EV with a clear line of sight.
+    <p style="text-align:justify;"> This video shows the response by an autonomous vehicle when being followed by an EV with a clear line of sight.
 This video was collected at RELLIS campus facility of Texas A&M University. </p>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/7__n65RxJSA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </body>